Pre-conference: Vaccination uptake across the life course: a social and behavioural perspective (VACC)

 Background

-The case study from Romania will illustrate the application of the 5C model to MMR vaccination in rural communities during a measles epidemic, based on accounts from 29 family physicians and community health workers who care for over 11,000 rural children.
+A case will illustrate the application of the 5C model to MMR vaccination in rural communities during a measles epidemic, based on accounts from 29 family physicians and community health workers who care for over 11,000 rural children in underserved population groups.

-The example of Rotterdam, the Netherlands, will describe a qualitative study into the barriers of childhood vaccinations among parents with a Moroccan and Turkish background, a group which no longer vaccinates their youngest children anymore.
+A second case study will describe a qualitative study into the barriers and facilitators of childhood vaccinations among parents with a Moroccan and Turkish background, a group that no longer vaccinates their youngest children.

 The small group discussions will be aimed at identifying similarities and differences in challenges around vaccination acceptance and uptake, as well as practical steps that countries can take to increase vaccination uptake among various age groups and specific population groups, by using, for example, the survey tool.

-The pre-conference will end with a summary and conclusions in the plenary.
+The workshop will end with a summary and conclusions in the plenary.

 Moderators